Wu-Elements: Wu-Tang Clan Affiliate Projects (1998–2002)

-Bronze Nazareth & Separate Projects (2003–2005)
+Bronze Nazareth and separate projects (2003–2005)

 2003 brought the induction of producer Bronze Nazareth into the Wu-Elements by RZA.
 Along with True Master, Nazareth produced for Birth of a Prince, RZA's first album not released under the name Bobby Digital.
 Now working on releases independently of each other, the members of the Wu-Elements did beats for different artists, mainly under the Wu umbrella.
 From 2003 to 2005, 4th Disciple produced for Killarmy's 9th Prince, Sunz of Man, and U-God; True Master for 9th Prince, Busta Rhymes, Masta Killa's solo debut No Said Date, Ghostface's Pretty Toney Album, and former Bad Boy Entertainment artist Black Rob; Mathematics for Masta Killa and for the compilation album Wu-Tang Meets the Indie Culture, among other, low-profile projects; and Bronze Nazareth contributed to Wu-Tang Meets the Indie Culture as well as the single release of the Killah Priest-inclusive group Black Market Militia.
 2003 also saw Mathematics release his debut album, Love, Hell or Right (Da Come Up), followed in 2005 by The Problem, both featuring heavy appearances from affiliates and core Wu-Tang Clan members.